 DBF Table Type

 A table of type dbf is physically a dBASE III or IV formatted file (used by many products like dBASE, Xbase, FoxPro etc.).
-This format is like the fix type format with in addition a prefix giving the characteristics of the file, describing in particular all the fields (columns) of the table.
+This format is like the fix type format with in addition a prefix giving the characteristics of the file and describing all the fields (columns) of the table.

 Because dbf files have a header that contains Meta data about the file, in particular the column description, it is possible to create a table based on an existing dbf file without giving the column description, for instance: